pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Math/3dshapes_constructions.md

 Word | Meaning
 --- | ---
-centroid | A part of a triangle that is the intersection of all of its medians. concurrent | Three or more lines meeting at the same point. altitude | The height of a triangle. polyhedron | A closed, 3D solid that has flat, polygonal faces.
+median | A segment connecting the vertex of a triangle to the midpoint of the opposite side. centroid | The point of a triangle that is the intersection of all of its medians. concurrent | Three or more lines meeting at the same point. altitude | The height of a triangle. polyhedron | A closed, 3D solid that has flat, polygonal faces.